Alice High School: Alice High School Band

 The Alice High School band was organized in 1933.
 In 1960, Bryce Taylor was hired on as Band Director in Alice.
 He spent the next fifty years as music supervisor and high school band director for the Alice ISD.
 In his tenure, the Alice High School band earned 29 consecutive UIL Sweepstakes awards and placed in the top five TMEA Honor Band auditions for Class 5A twelve times.
 The Alice High School band was one of the first five schools to be awarded the Sudler Flag of Honor by John Philip Sousa Foundation and is listed on their national Roll of Honor for high school bands in existence between 1960 and 1980.
-The band is now under the direction of Arnold Garza who himself was a student of Bryce Taylor.
+The band is now under the direction of Emerico Perez III who himself was a student of Bryce Taylor.